Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • The entirety of restore operations are performed via one thread, drastically increasing the time for every backup to be restored.

-SkyKick is a great Microsoft 365 backup solution that would only work for a specific category of customers – smaller companies.
-Its functionality is not enough to cover the needs of a medium-sized business, and it lacks enough versatility in its features to cover for the limited capabilities in the first place.
-However, it would be a great starting solution for small businesses that only require the bare bones of an M365 backup with a very limited budget.
+SkyKick is an excellent Microsoft 365 backup solution that would only work for a specific category of customers – smaller companies.
+Its functionality is not enough to cover the needs of a medium-sized business, and it lacks enough versatility in its features to cover the limited capabilities in the first place.
+However, it would be an excellent starting solution for small businesses requiring only the bare bones of an M365 backup with a minimal budget.

 backupify landing page

-Backupify works in a similar fashion, offering a rather limited set of features that would be great for small or medium-sized businesses.
-It is one of the few solutions on the market that started as a consumer-specific model and then got onto the enterprise market, instead of the other way around.
-It can work with SharePoint, Teams, OneDrive, and Exchange, and it also has quite a lot in terms of automation capabilities.
+Backupify works similarly to most examples, offering a relatively limited set of features that would be great for small or medium-sized businesses.
+It is one of the few solutions that started as a consumer-specific model and then got onto the enterprise market instead of the other way around.
+It can work with SharePoint, Teams, OneDrive, and Exchange and has many automation capabilities.

 Backupify Features and Benefits: